se4ai2324-uniba/MusicExpress/models/README.md

 ![plot](/figures/TestSet_Clusters_3D.png?raw=true)

-Using the computed clusters, and randomly picking a song from the training set, the system suggests the 5 (or more) most similar songs from the test set, based on their features.
+Using the computed clusters, and randomly picking a song from the training set, the system suggests the 5 most similar songs from the test set, based on their features.
 The Euclidean Distance has been used to compute the most similar songs.

 Here's an example of song suggestions provided by our model.